christopher-balogh/knex-mini-project/README.md

 Morgan
 .env

 In order to use this as a developer you will need to create a .env file and set the "CONNECTION_STRING=" equal to the location of your database.
+Then you will want to set the connection key in the knex file to point to the connection string.

-For example ""
+#### For example:
+.env file should include:
+CONNECTION_STRING="postgres://USER_NAME:USER_PASSWORD@localhost/DATABASE_NAME"

+knex file should include:
+  development: {
+    client: 'postgresql',
+    connection: process.env.CONNECTION_STRING,
+    // connection: 'postgres://postgres:docker@localhost:5432/books'
+  },